Jonas Moore: Mathematician and surveyor

 Records of Moore's life during the next ten years are sketchy, but by 1650 he was an established mathematics teacher and published his first book, Moores Arithmetick.
-In 1674, Sir Jonas Moore first used the abbreviated notation 'cos' for the trigonometric term cosine.
+In 1674 (This date cannot be right as Moore was dead 5 years later), Sir Jonas Moore first used the abbreviated notation 'cos' for the trigonometric term cosine.
 He went on that year to be appointed Surveyor to the Fen drainage Company of William Russell, 5th Earl of Bedford, and worked on draining the Fens for the next seven years.
 In 1658, Moore was able to produce a 16-sheet Mapp of the Great Levell of the Fens, which provided an effective means of displaying the Company's achievements in altering the Fenland landscape of East Anglia.
 The scale of the map (about two inches to the mile) was not to be bettered until the late 19th century.

 In the early 1660s, Moore worked mainly as a surveyor, mapping the River Thames from "Westminster to the sea" in 1662, his first commission from a government body.
 From 1663, James, Duke of York became Moore's chief patron.
 In June, Moore visited Tangier (an English possession from 1661 to 1684) as part of a team to design a stone pier.
+During this time, he used an experimental sounding device provided by Robert Hooke to assist him in his project.
 On his return, he prepared a map with the title A Mapp of the Citty of Tanger with Straits of Gibraltar.
 Described by Jonas Moore Surveyor to his Royall Highness the Duke of York.
 When it was completed in March 1664, Samuel Pepys, an active member of the Tangiers Committee, was impressed with the map "which is very pleasant, and I purpose to have it finely set out and hung up."